olajio/es_role_updates/readme.md

 # Step 3: Test run to see what would happen
 python es_role_auto_update.py --api-key $API_KEY --dry-run

-# Step 4: Read the output carefully - does it make sense?
+# Step 4: Read the output carefully validate that it all make sense.
+It is recommended to run this script on a test role before applying it to all the other roles in the production environment

 # Step 5: If yes, do it
 python es_role_auto_update.py --api-key $API_KEY